justin9668/cs506-final-project/README.md

 # NBA Player Prop Prediction Project

 ## Project Description
-We will use the [nba_api](https://github.com/swar/nba_api) to collect NBA player game logs and team statistics in order to **predict whether a player will go over or under a given prop line** (e.g., points, rebounds, assists).
+We will use the [nba_api](https://github.com/swar/nba_api) and historical betting datasets to collect NBA player game logs and team statistics in order to **predict whether a player will go over or under a given prop line** (e.g., points, rebounds, assists).
 We will also extend this idea to **team-based predictions**, such as forecasting the final team scores or game winners.

 Our goal is to build reproducible models that forecast prop outcomes better than simple baselines, while also producing clear visualizations of player performance trends.